tonytvo/blog-generator/content/blog/ikigai-the-japanese-secret-to-a-long-and-happy-life/index.md

 - **Growth Insight**
   - In the recent bestselling book The Psychology of Money, the author Morgan Housel explains why some people take the desire for material success too far.
 For example, Bernie Madoff’s name became famous in 2008 after he confessed to running the largest Ponzi scheme in history, defrauding investors of over $64 billion.
 But why would someone who is already a millionaire do that?
   - Because our happiness is less about what we get, and more about our expectations.
-This is just as true for Bernie Madoff, as it is for the ambitious beginner investor or businessperson.
+This is just as true for Bernie Madoff, as it is for the ambitious beginner investor or business person.
 As Morgan Housel wrote, “There is no reason to risk what you have and need for what you don’t have and don’t need.”
 If we can control our expectations for material success, then we can spend more time being happy with loved ones and live longer.

 - **Strong social connections provide ikigai, lower stress, and help people live longer and happier lives.
 In Ogimi, elders meet with friends daily, to chat, laugh, drink tea, or play games.
 In community groups, they celebrate birthdays, festivals, and religious rituals.**